StackVista/stackstate-docs/use/security/k8s-service-tokens.md

 > sts context --name <name> --service-token <TOKEN> --url https://<tenant>.app.stackstate.io
 ```

-### Rancher Observability APIs
+### SUSE Observability APIs

-To use a service token to talk directly to the Rancher Observability API, add it to the header of the request in one of the following ways:
+To use a service token to talk directly to the SUSE Observability API, add it to the header of the request in one of the following ways:

 * In the `Authorization` header:
     ```sh